Colleen Swain was appointed Director of the World Heritage Office on April 1, 2016. As

 of community input.

-The World Heritage Office also oversees Mission Marquee Plaza, The Spanish Governor's Palace and the recent UNESCO Creative Cities, City of Gastronomy designation.
+The World Heritage Office also oversees Mission Marquee Plaza, The Spanish Governor's Palace and San Antonio's UNESCO Creative City of Gastronomy designation.

 Prior to her appointment, Ms. Swain served as Assistant Director of Center City Development & Operations Department (CCDO) until March 2016.
 In this role, she led the redevelopment and rebranding of Travis Park and developed OPEN, a successful downtown pop-up program.
 Both Travis Park and Open received Downtown Achievement Merit Awards in 2015 from the International Downtown Association and Centro San Antonio’s Downtown Best Award in 2015.
 Ms. Swain also spearheaded various projects for the City Manager’s Office geared toward revitalizing downtown San Antonio, including the Downtown Mobile Food Truck Pilot Program, the implementation of Better Block and the development of the Alamo Plaza Concept Plan, Travis Park Concept Plan and the Downtown Retail Study.